-Tengkolok also known as ‘destar’ is a Malay traditional headgear worn by Malay men.
-The royal tengkolok has been part of the ceremonial dress of the Malay Rulers since the era of the Malay Sultanate about 2000 years ago.
-Tengkolok was made from songket.
-Before the discovery of songket, Malay rulers had worn headdresses made from Indian material and Chinese silk.
-The fabrics then were shaped into different styles as part of their regalia.
-The style of folding a headdress is called ‘solek’ The colours of the headdress vary from one state to another.
+The spheres can be made in different shapes with different types and patterns of fabric according to the social standards of the wearer.
+The general name for the different shape of the head is “makeup”.
+Each of these different colonies is also given a special name, for example: the tengkolok used by the Yang di-Pertuan Agong in the ceremonial ceremonies since the independence era, known as the “Revenge of the Dead”.
+Each of the Malay Rulers each wears a special headdress of makeup.
+For example, the Sultan of Selangor wears a gold-colored “Makeup Balung Raja” when attending his coronation ceremony or his birthday day.
+The royal tengkolok has been part of the ceremonial dress of the Malay Rules since the days of the Malay Sultanate.
+Tengkolok were made with songket about 2000 years ago.
+Before the discovery of songket, Malay rulers had worn headdresses made of Indian material and Chinese silk that were shaped into different styles as part of their regalia.
+The style of folding a headdress is called solek.
+The colours of the headdress vary from one state to another.

 At ceremonies in the presence of the rulers, delegates and commoners are expected to wear specific types of destars.
 Those who do not follow the practice would be considered to have spoilt the ceremony, and to be ill-mannered and ignorant.
 His Majesty the Yang di-Pertuan Agong of Malaysia has a unique and special headdress.
 The royal headdress has a black colour with gold embroidery and its solek is called the “Dendam Tak Sudah” originated from Negeri Sembilan.
 On the front of the headdress is affixed with a crescent and star in white gold within which is the national emblem in Malaysia